BBC’s Martin Bashir used ‘deceitful’ methods to land Diana interview, investigation finds

 Mr Bashir – who left the BBC last week – said he apologised “over the fact that I asked for bank statements to be mocked up.
 It was a stupid thing to do and was an action I deeply regret”.

-However, he claimed “the bank statements had no bearing whatsoever on the personal choice by Princess Diana to take part in the interview”.
+However, he said he remained “immensely proud” of the interview and claimed “the bank statements had no bearing whatsoever on the personal choice by Princess Diana to take part in the interview”.

 He added: “Evidence handed to the inquiry in her own handwriting (and published alongside the report today) unequivocally confirms this, and other compelling evidence presented to Lord Dyson reinforces it.”

+The report said Bashir was “unable or unwilling” to offer a credible explanation of why he had commissioned the documents, but BBC bosses had accepted his account as “truthful”.

+Former director-general Lord Hall has said he accepts the BBC’s 1996 inquiry into how Panorama secured its interview “fell well short of what was required” and he was “wrong to give Martin Bashir the benefit of the doubt”.

-Lord Hall expressed his “deep remorse” in failing to get to the bottom of the circumstances surrounding the interview 25 years ago.
-“While Lord Dyson does not criticise my integrity, I am sorry that our investigation failed to meet the standards that were required.”
+Lord Hall expressed his “deep remorse” over the internal probe.
+“While Lord Dyson does not criticise my integrity, I am sorry that our investigation failed to meet the standards that were required,” he said.

 The current BBC director-general Tim Davie also offered an apology after the report’s release on Thursday.
 “While the BBC cannot turn back the clock after a quarter of a century, we can make a full and unconditional apology.
 The BBC offers that today.”

-Richard Ayre, the BBC’s controller of editorial policy in 1995, said he had informed Lord Dyson that Mr Bashir would have breached guidelines in mocking up the bank statements.

-“The use of deceit in making factual programmes would have been permissible only in the case of investigating serious crime ... and where prima facie evidence of the guilt of that person being investigated had already been obtained,” said Mr Ayre.

-The BBC previously delayed the broadcast of a Panorama investigation into the interview.
+The BBC previously delayed the broadcast of a new Panorama investigation into the historic interview.

 The programme was expected to air on BBC One on Monday but was postponed due to a “significant duty of care issue”, the broadcaster said.
 It will now air on 20 May, following the publication of Lord Dyson’s report.